uOOOO/kotlin-native-mobile-shared-library-template/README.md

 The result is in ${ROOT_PROJECT_DIR}/build/bin/fat-framework/${buildType}
 ```

-And you can set group, artifactId and version manually.
-They are in gradle.properties.
+And you can set groupId, artifactId and version manually in ${ROOT_PROJECT_DIR}/gradle.properties.

 ## TODO
 - Upload artifact to repository